The GS Yuasa Group, together with the supply chain, will contribute to creating a sustainable society.

 For 2. above, we ask our suppliers to examine substances using Chemical Substance Management Guidelines, which comply with international laws and regulations including EU directives (REACH, RoHS, etc.), and to test individual chemical substances as specified by customer needs.

 GS Yuasa evaluates the appropriateness of stipulations to suppliers concerning green procurement by checking and auditing the status of their response.
-When selecting new suppliers, we apply suppliers selection criteria relating to environmental management.
-In fiscal 2021, all suppliers that entered into new agreements satisfied those criteria.
+When selecting new suppliers, we apply supplier selection criteria relating to environmental management.
+In fiscal 2023, all suppliers that entered into new agreements satisfied those criteria.
 Further, for existing suppliers, we employ a supplier survey process related to responsible procurement to confirm the status of their response to environmental conservation.

 By prioritizing trade with those suppliers that supply goods that conform to green procurement standards, we are reducing the environmental burden, including the burden within the supply chain.